davenquinn/xenoliths/paper/text/abstract.md

-The peridotites sample the mantle lithosphere beneath the Nacimiento belt of the Franciscan complex and crystalline nappes of the "Salinia terrane," which together form extended and exhumed remnants of the Cretaceous subduction complex and magmatic arc of southern California.
+The peridotites sample the mantle lithosphere beneath the Nacimiento belt of the Franciscan complex and crystalline nappes of the "Salinia terrane," which together form the exhumed remnants of the southern California Cretaceous subduction complex and batholith.
-Crystal Knob, located near the continental margin, substantially extends a body of xenolith evidence linking mantle-lithosphere construction to regional crustal geology.
+Crystal Knob adds a new continental-margin constraint on mantle-lithosphere architecture, which xenolith studies have linked to crustal structure in the Mojave and Sierra Nevada.
 Six samples ranging from fertile lherzolites to harzburgite residues were analyzed.
 With $\epsilon_{\textrm{Nd}}$ of 10.3-11.0 and \ce{^{87}Sr}/\ce{^{86}Sr} of .702, they likely represent underplated sub-oceanic mantle.
-The samples show a range of depletion by partial melting and minor refertilization with substantial melting and re-enrichement recorded by the deepest samples.
-Pyroxene major-element and rare-earth geothermometry show equilibration temperatures of 950-1060 ºC.
+Pyroxene and rare-earth exchange geothermometry show equilibration at 950-1060 ºC.
-Phase stability, Ca-in-olivine barometry, and predicted regional geothermal gradients of 65-90 \si{mW/m2}
+Phase stability, Ca-in-olivine barometry, and
+65-90 mW/m^2 regional geotherms
-suggest equilibration depths of 45-75 km.
+suggest entrainment at 45-75 km depth.
+The samples show evidence of variable partial melting, and substantial re-enrichment of the hottest suggests deep melt interaction.
-We test xenolith thermobarometry against a range of forward-modeled geotherms matching plausible tectonic scenarios for the origin of the regional mantle lithosphere.
+We test the Crystal Knob temperature-depth array against a range of forward-modeled geotherms matching plausible tectonic scenarios for the origin of the regional mantle lithosphere.
-A shallow Neogene slab window source is excluded, and a young Monterey-plate "stalled slab" fits geothermal constraints.
+A shallow Mendocino slab window source is excluded, and a young Monterey-plate "stalled slab" fits xenolith thermobarometry but is geodynamically untenable.
+Suboceanic mantle lithosphere
-However, suboceanic mantle lithosphere underplated during the Cretaceous and reheated by a Neogene thermal pulse corresponding to the Mendocino slab window fits both the temperature--depth array and deep melt interaction evident in the Crystal Knob xenolith suite.
+underplated during the Cretaceous and reheated at deep levels by the Miocene slab window matches both xenolith constraints and the processes that shaped the overriding crust and Mojave block.
-We conclude that the mantle lithosphere beneath the central California coast was constructed by Cretaceous tectonic events and records a thermal history of Neogene ridge subduction.
+This suggests that the mantle lithosphere beneath the central California coast was emplaced after Cretaceous flat-slab subduction records a thermal signature of Neogene ridge subduction.